 Aho, Teravainen help Hurricanes handle Wings

-Sebastian Aho scored midway through the second period, and Teuvo Teravainen added an empty-net goal to give the visiting Carolina Hurricanes a 2-0 win over the Detroit Red Wings.
-Both players assisted on the others' goal, and James Reimer had 19 shots for the shutout.
-It was Carolina's sixth win its last seven games, as the Hurricanes continued their ascent up the Metropolitan Division standings on Sunday.
+Sebastian Aho scored midway through the second period, and Teuvo Teravainen added an empty-net goal to give the visiting Carolina Hurricanes a 2-0 win over the Detroit Red Wings on Sunday.
+Both players assisted on the others' goal, and James Reimer had 19 saves for the shutout.
+It was Carolina's sixth win its last seven games, as the Hurricanes continued their ascent up the Metropolitan Division standings.

 On the opposite end of the spectrum, Detroit has lost six games in a row and firmly sits in the last place in the Atlantic.
 Detroit also has the fewest points (17) in the entire NHL.
 The Hurricanes took a 1-0 lead with 9:23 left in the second period on a goal by Aho, who pounced on a loose puck in front of the Red Wings' goal and tapped it past Detroit goalie Jimmy Howard.
 The puck came out in front of Howard after an Aho shot bounced off of the boards behind the Red Wings' net.